-The Human Element in Photography – Even though I prefer a landscape free of human clutter, including a human element in the scene allows us to connect emotionally with the scene.
+Human Element, Landscape Photography – Even though I prefer a landscape free of human clutter, including a human element in the scene allows us to connect emotionally with the scene.
 And if done correctly, scenes that include a human element will pull the viewer into the landscape.

 The above image from the alpine zone, along the Airline Trail, in the White Mountains of New Hampshire would have little impact and viewing interest without the hiker and snowshoe tracks.
 It is easy to understand why mountaineers from all over the world flock to the White Mountains every winter.
 The landscape is beautiful!

 February, New Hampshire – When shooting for the ScenicNH Photography archive I find self assignments and a little direction to be very beneficial.
 On top of my everyday shooting, I try to focus on one subject every month that is connected to the environment.

 Examples of past subjects I have focused on include extreme weather, backcountry camping impact, and trail stewardship.
 This approach has allowed me to build an extensive, marketable and profitable image archive of the White Mountains.
 The subject for this month is "snowshoe tracks", see some shots below.